Practical-Haemostasis.com

 Interpretation

-The PT is usually performed as part of a series of tests which will include the APTT and sometimes the measurement of fibrinogen levels and possibly a thrombin time.
+The PT is usually performed as part of a series of tests which will include the APTT and sometimes the measurement of Fibrinogen levels and possibly a Thrombin time.

 Abnormality Interpretation